fablabnk/RVPCWorkshop/README.md

 # FabLab|NK workshop for [OLIMEX RVPC](https://github.com/OLIMEX/RVPC) project

+#### This repo includes submodules.
+To clone all at once use `git clone --recurse-submodules -j8 repolink`

 ### Workshop includes
  - soldering the rvpc
  - creating the flasher based on Arduino UNO